- Brand name

 Please read this leaflet carefully before you start using C-Flox Tablets.Download CMI (PDF) Download large text CMI (PDF)

 What is in this leaflet

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking C-FLOX against the benefits expected for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking C-FLOX against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, talk to your doctor or pharmacist.

 Keep this leaflet with the medicine.

 C-FLOX tablets are used to treat certain infections of the: